Why Doublespeak is Dangerous

 You say I'm sorry for your loss, or I'm sorry she passed away.
 But no one is being misled.
 In fact, it's a mark of your concern for the other person that you use that euphemism.

-For example, “involuntary conversion,” is a legal term which means the loss of use of your property due to fire, theft or public condemnation.
+For example, “involuntary conversion” is a legal term that means the loss of use of your property due to fire, theft, or public condemnation.

 However, when you talk, as one airline did, about the involuntary conversion of a 737, meaning that the plane crashed, then we've moved into using jargon is doublespeak.